-The Left Ventricular Assist Device (LVAD) Program at Baylor St. Luke’s Medical Center, home of the Texas Heart® Institute, is one of the most experienced, successful programs in the world.
+The Left Ventricular Assist Device (LVAD) Program at CHI St. Luke's Health - Baylor St. Luke’s Medical Center, home of the Texas Heart® Institute, is one of the most experienced, successful programs in the world.
 Our surgeons have performed more than 828 LVAD procedures.
 The key to the program’s success is an experienced, highly skilled team that includes surgeons, cardiologists, LVAD coordinators, staff nurses, operating room personnel, social workers, dieticians, rehabilitation specialists, and many other professionals.

 First study funded buy the National Heart, Lung and Blood Institute of an implantable left ventricular assist device (LVAD) for post-cardiotomy support

 First implantable continuous flow LVAD implanted – The Hemopump developed at the Texas Heart® Institute

 First patient in the world left the hospital with an electric, portable, battery-powered LVAD

 FDA approval to use the HeartMate® pneumatic LVAD as a bridge to transplantation (BTT), a treatment option for patients suffering from advanced-stage heart failure

 FDA approval to use the HeartMate® vented electric as a bridge to transplantation (BTT)

 First site for clinical trials of the Jarvik 2000, a miniature, axial flow left ventricular assist device